A logo needs to be distinctive to get noticed. It should have something unique, unexpected or out of the ordinary.

 A versatile logo will work in black and white even if it is commonly used in colour.

-A logo should be able to work on black/dark backgrounds and white/light backgrounds.
+A logo should be able to work when printed in reverse, i.e. it can work on both light/white backgrounds and dark/black backgrounds.

-Avoid design fads and design your logo to stand the test of time.
-For example, use fonts that will age well and not go out of fashion.
+A good logo will be able to stand the test of time.
+This means using fonts that will age well and avoiding design fads.

 Bespoke typography, e.g. the Cadbury logo, is a good way to convey tone of voice and give your logo a personality.
 It will also make your logo unique as unlike with a common font, no-one else will be able to use the same typeface.